The Complexity of Cluster Vertex Splitting and Company: Introduction

-An alternative view on overlapping clustering with small overlaps is that of splitting vertices: A vertex split is a graph operation that takes a vertex $v$ and replaces it by two copies such that the union of the neighborhoods of the copies is equal to the neighborhood of the original vertex~$v$.
+\looseness=1 An alternative view on overlapping clustering with small overlaps is that of splitting vertices: A vertex split is a graph operation that takes a vertex $v$ and replaces it by two copies such that the union of the neighborhoods of the copies is equal to the neighborhood of the original vertex~$v$.
 Given a graph and an integer~$k$, we may then ask to perform at most $k$ vertex-splitting operations in order to obtain a cluster graph (a disjoint union of cliques).
 The cliques in the obtained cluster graph then correspond to the clusters in the original graph.
 This yields the \pCVSlong~(\pCVS) problem.
-In \cref{section:cvs_np_complete} we show that \pSCC\ and \pCVS\ are indeed equivalent (see \cref{lemma:cvs_scc_reduction}), and thus both are \NP-complete.
+In \cref{section:cvs_np_complete} we show that \pSCC\ and \pCVS\ are indeed equivalent\iflong (see \cref{lemma:cvs_scc_reduction})\fi, and thus both are \NP-complete.
 On the positive side, we show that \pCVS\ is fixed-parameter tractable with respect to the number~$k$ of allowed splits, that is, it can be solved in $f(k) \cdot n^{O(1)}$ time where $f$ is a computable function and $n$ the number of vertices.
 Indeed, in \cref{chapter:cluster_kernel} we show a stronger result, namely, that \pCVS\ admits an $O(k)$-vertex problem kernel, that is, we may produce with polynomial processing time an equivalent instance that contains $O(k)$ vertices (see \cref{theorem:cluster_kernel}).
 This result relies on an analysis of the structure of the so-called critical cliques of the input graph.
-Informally, a critical clique is an induced clique in the input graph with vertex set $C$ such that all vertices in $C$ have pairwise the same neighbors outside of $C$ and such that there is no critical clique that strictly contains~$C$.
+Informally, a critical clique is an induced clique in the input graph with vertex set $C$ such that all vertices in $C$ have pairwise the same neighbors outside of $C$ and such that there is no critical clique that strictly contains~$C$.\footnote{Alternatively, a critical clique is a maximal set of pairwise true twins.} The \pCEVSlong~(\pCEVS) problem~\cite{abu-khzam_cluster_2018} is closely related to the above two problems.
+The difference is that the underlying clustering model allows the clusters to be imperfect, that is, the clusters may miss a small number of edges and there may be a small number of edges that are not contained in any cluster.
+More precisely, in \pCEVS\ we are given a graph~$G$ and an integer $k$ and we want to obtain a cluster graph from $G$ by at most $k$ modifications.
+As modifications we are allowed to split vertices and to add or delete edges.
+It was previously open whether \pCEVS\ is NP-hard~\cite{abu-khzam_cluster_2018} which has been independently and in parallel to our work been shown to be true~\cite{ArrighiBDSW23}.
+Our impetus was to show NP-hardness of \pCEVS, too, and, indeed, combining our NP-hardness result for \pSCC\ with a so-called critical-clique lemma~\cite{abu-khzam_cluster_2018,abu-khzam_cluster_2019v1} yields NP-hardness of \pCEVS\ (see \cref{sec:cevs}).
+We refrained from publishing this result at first, because the critical-clique lemma as stated by Abu-Khzam et al.~\cite{abu-khzam_cluster_2018,abu-khzam_cluster_2019v1} and used in references~\cite{ArrighiBDSW23,askeland_overlapping_2022} is incorrect, see the counterexample in \cref{sec:ccl}.
+Fortunately, after the appearance of our counterexample, a corrected variant of the critical-clique lemma appeared~\cite{abu-khzam_cluster_2023v2}, completing our alternative NP-hardness proof of \pCEVS.